How to Teach Sentences to Autistic Children: A Parent’s Guide

 1. What’s the best way to teach sentences to non-verbal children?

 Start with visuals and tools like AAC devices.
-Use simple sentence structures with picture cues, such as “I want [item].”
+Use simple sentence structures with picture cues, such as “I want ball.”
 Encourage pointing to pictures or tapping words on a device to form sentences.
 Over time, introduce spoken words alongside these prompts to bridge into verbal communication.

 2. How can I teach sentence-building to my child if they struggle with focus?